Skip to content

 • Writes

 • A consumer calls DataPoint.set_value(...), which delegates to the owning Device/Channel/Client.
-Client._set_value/_exec_set_value sends the RPC write.
+InterfaceClient.set_value() validates the value and sends the RPC write via the backend.
 Optionally the system waits for an event confirming the new value; otherwise the value may be written into a temporary cache and later reconciled.

 Event handling and data point updates